HicoMcD/Crypto-Gifts-To-Minors-Wallet-Dapp/READme.md

-# ConsenSys Final Project : Crypto Gifts To Minors Wallet (CGTMWallet)
+# ConsenSys Final Project 2020 : Crypto Gifts To Minors Wallet (CGTMWallet)
 *MultiSig-Ownable-TimeLock Wallet*

+## Description:
+Designed to imitate the 'Uniform Gifts to Minors Act' by using a non-custodial Ethereum smart contract. [(https://www.investopedia.com/terms/u/ugma.asp)]

+This smart contract will act as an non-custodial wallet in which Ether can be deposited just by sending Eth to the constract address.
+The beneficiary of the wallet will only be able to request withdrawals 16 years after this wallet was created and at 18 years the beneficiary can withdraw all the Ether and close the wallet.

 ## Stakeholders
 **Owner (Family Member or friend)** :